Self

 · Mindfulness

-When we develop self-compassion, we can love ourselves and remain calm and not react impulsively or defensively when we make a mistake, when we are challenged, or when we do not feel love from others.
+When we develop self-compassion, we can love ourselves, remain calm, and not react impulsively or defensively when we make a mistake, are challenged, or do not feel loved by others.
 Being kind to yourself is treating yourself like you would a good friend or loved one.
 We win some battles and lose others, and to expect perfection is a setup for disappointment.
 Acceptance of our flaws and imperfections helps us understand that failure is part of life and is how we learn.
 When you make a mistake, there is no need to make excuses, feel bad, or beat yourself up internally.
-Happiness and motivation are reduced by harsh criticism toward self or others.
-Of course, we strive to be our best person, and self-compassion is not a mental trick to let ourselves off the hook or excuse ourselves when we don’t do the work.
-Mistakes are usually because we are not thinking, we forget get distracted, or get caught up in a pattern of rumination.
-We need to not condemn ourselves (or others) with labels such as stupid, lazy, or not motivated.
+Happiness and motivation are reduced by harsh criticism toward oneself or others.
+Of course, we strive to be our best person, and self-compassion is not a mental trick to let ourselves off the hook or excuse ourselves when we don't do the work.
+Mistakes are usually because we are not thinking, forget, get distracted, or get caught up in a pattern of rumination.
 Most mistakes are due to flaws, not lack of effort.
-It is okay to just say we are human and allow ourselves to ruminate, make mistakes, and understand that not all of our one hundred or so billion brain cells (neurons) did their job perfectly today, a few million of them will get out of line occasionally but this is a small part of who we are.
-Just be okay with imperfection in yourself and the world.
-This is not to condone meritocracy or to encourage or excuse negative behaviors.
-Experience teaches that acceptance of humanity and compassion for self and others is much more helpful than the negative contributions of critical self-talk.
-Recognition of our common humanity allows us to be more accepting and tolerant of mistakes.
-It also helps us to be a better parent, teacher, or partner and to be real.
+It is okay to say we are human and allow ourselves to make mistakes, and understand that not all of our one hundred or so billion brain cells (neurons) did their job perfectly today, a few million of them will get out of line occasionally but this is a small part of who we are.

-Being warm and supportive towards ourselves and actively soothing ourselves—does help when we fall short of our intentions or goals.
-It leads to less anxiety, less depression, and greater peace of mind—and, importantly, it makes us feel more motivated to make the improvements we need to.
+“Being warm and supportive towards ourselves and actively soothing ourselves helps when we fall short of our intentions or goals.
+It leads to less anxiety, less depression, and greater peace of mind—and, importantly, it makes us feel more motivated to make improvements.

 Self-Compassion and Change: Dr. Neff

-Take care of yourself in a fun way that will replenish you, and make you feel happier and healthier for the rest of your life.
+Take care of yourself in a fun way that will replenish you and make you feel happier and healthier for the rest of your life.

 Relish the positive emotions that your new habit elicits.
-Be intentional about them, or “take in the good” of them, as Rick Hanson would say.
+Be intentional about them, or “take in the good”, as Rick Hanson would say.
 For example, I tend to feel happiest on my walks when I consciously look up at the trees (rather than down at the trail, as I am inclined).
 When I look up at the trees, I tend to feel a warm, relaxing sense of awe spread over me.

 Structure your environment to support your decision.
 Put your work shoes deep in your backpack and your walking shoes by the door.

-My computer is set to automatically go off at 9:00 p.m.
+My computer is set to go off at 9:00 p.m automatically.
 My iPhone automatically goes into silent mode.
-My colleagues at work and my friends and family know that not only will I probably not read and respond to emails at night, but they are encouraged to make fun of me if they notice that I'm breaking my own rules.
-So it's not that I don't ever check my email or send a text after 9:15 p.m.
-(Lord knows I sometimes do.)
-It's just that I've set myself up to follow my rules more often than not, especially when I need to get up early in the morning.
+My colleagues at work and my friends and family know that not only will I probably not read and respond to emails at night, but they are encouraged to make fun of me if they notice that I’m breaking my own rules.
+So it is not that I don't check my email or send a text after 9:15 p.m.
+(Lord knows I sometimes do.)It's just that I've set myself up to follow my rules more often than not, especially when I need to get up early in the morning.

 Research has shown that taking breaks, even brief ones, dramatically improves our performance and productivity.
 When we don’t take breaks, our focus and the quality of our work usually suffer.
-But when we do rest throughout the day, we can work for much longer without the quality of our work or our focus suffering.
+But when we do rest throughout the day, we can work much longer without the quality of our work or our focus suffering.

 10% Happier

 Dan Harris is a retired American journalist for ABC News.
 He was an anchor for Nightline and co-anchor of the weekend edition of Good Morning America.
-In 2004, he had a panic attack on live television with over five million people watching.
+In 2004, Dan had a panic attack on live television with over five million people watching.
 He pulled himself together to salvage his career, and in the years following this embarrassing moment, he learned how to manage his anxiety.
-He went on to write 10% Happier and Meditation for Fidgety Skeptics, and he started the highly popular, 10% Happier app.
+He went on to write 10% Happier and Meditation for Fidgety Skeptics, and started the highly popular, 10% Happier app.

 “The Science of Character”